EHRI/rspub-gui/docs/rst/rsgui.glossary.rst

     synchronization
     synchronize
-        Keeping a set of resources
+        Keeping a :term:`set of resources`
-        at a :term:`destination` the same as the set of resources at a :term:`source`.
+        at a :term:`Destination` the same as the :term:`set of resources` at a :term:`Source`\ .

-        As seen from the destination
+        As seen from the :term:`Destination`
-        this includes copying the original set of resources from the source and then keeping up to date with additions to, changes of and deletions from the set of resources at the source.
+        this includes copying the original :term:`set of resources` from the :term:`Source` and then keeping up to date with additions to, changes of and deletions from the :term:`set of resources` at the :term:`Source`\ .

-        As seen from a source this involves providing the resources and the metadata that describe the changes to this set of resources.
+        As seen from a :term:`Source` this involves providing the :term:`resource`\ s and the metadata that describe the changes to this :term:`set of resources`\ .

         .. seealso::